National Project Fund

 - a commitment to understanding and enhancing the outcomes of funded projects through our Impact Evaluation Process.

 Click here for information about completed NPF projects.

 Project teams are encouraged to contact Ako Aotearoa to discuss their project ideas.

 Email: Rhonda Thomson, Project Funds Manager.

-Download Ako Aotearoa Funding Information Workshops 2014 powerpoint (3.96MB PPTX).
+- Download Ako Aotearoa Funding Information Session 2016 powerpoint presentation (3.5MB PPTX).

 The NPF supports projects in partnership with other funders and organisations on a co-funding basis.
 Potential partners are encouraged to contact the National Office with a project idea as early as possible.